KatherineMichel/the-global-united-methodist-church-reimagined/user_testing.md

 * Moved prototype file to desktop
 * Did a test run of prototype
 * Printed interview guide and place in clipboard
+* Cleaned room
-* After each interview, reset all
+* After each interview, reset testing setup, including prototype

 ### Interview Guide